feilipu/NASCOM_BASIC_4.7/README.md

 ## Workflow Notes

-Note that your arbitrary program and the `USR(x)` jump will remain in place through a YAZ180 reset, provided you prevent Basic from initialising the RAM you have loaded.
-Also, you can reload your program to the same location through multiple Warm and HexLoadr restarts, without reprogramming the `USR(x)` jump.
+Note that your arbitrary program and the `USR(x)` jump will remain in place through a YAZ180 Cold or Warm RESET, provided you avoid using RAM that Basic initialises.
+Also, you can reload your assembly program to the same location through multiple Warm and HexLoadr RESETs, without reprogramming the `USR(x)` jump.

-Any Basic programs loaded will also remain in place during a Warm RESET or HexLoadr RESET.
+Any Basic programs loaded will also remain in place during a Warm or HexLoadr RESET.

-This makes loading a new version of your program as easy as 1. `RESET`, 2. `H`, then 3. `cat`.
+This makes loading a new version of your assembly program as easy as 1. `RESET`, 2. `H`, then 3. `cat`.